abezuglov/bigdatabook/chapters/hdfs_chapter.md

 ![DATA201_start](images/figures/docker_data201_start.png)

 While the container is running, open your web browser and go to `http://localhost:8888`.
-This will open the Jupyter notebook running on the container machine.
+This will open the Jupyter notebook connected to the container machine.

 ![DATA201_browser](images/figures/docker_data201_browser.png)